 UV water filters what you need to know

 Typically, water passes through several tests before it is supplied to our homes.
 The local municipalities employ different treatment methods to make water fit for use.
-However, there may be several accidents or leakages that add impurities into the water.
+However, there may be several accidents or leakages that add impurities to the water.
 For homeowners who use private wells, the risk of contamination in their water increase manifold.
 Most people use standard filtration systems like reverse osmosis systems, which offer a certain level of protection against impurities.
 The best filtration system to treat bacteria is the UV water filter.

 People use ultraviolet lights for different purposes such as tanning or hygiene and infection control.
 It is no surprise then that UV lights are being used for water disinfection and purification.
 UV water filters eliminate microorganisms in water without using any chemicals and kill 99.9% of bacteria in the water.
 The bacteria are exposed to UV rays, rendering them inactive as they destroy their DNA, preventing them from growing and multiplying.